Effects of magnetic perturbations and radiation on the runaway avalanche: Reduced avalanche growth rate and effective critical electric field

 Note that for large $p$, neglecting screening effects, we recover the non-radiative result $U(p) \approx E\coth{A} - p \tau \nu_s \rightarrow E -1$.
 A qualitative difference between the models with and without radiative effects is the appearance of a momentum scale $\pmax$ where the pitch-angle averaged advection in momentum disappears, $U(\pmax) = 0$.
 This limits the energy of the relativistic particles and corresponds to the energy scale where radiation reaction forces balance the electric field acceleration.

-As outlined by~\cite{helander2000suppression}, we impose the boundary condition that the particle flux through $p_*$ is given by the avalanche growth, $\gamma_r \nRE$, where $\gamma_r$ is the growth rate without the impact of diffusion and $\nRE$ is the density of runaway electrons.
+As outlined by~\cite{helander2000suppression}, we impose the boundary condition that the particle flux through $p_*$ is given by the avalanche growth, $\gamma_r \nRE$, where $\gamma_r$ is the growth rate without the impact of diffusion.
 Given the structure of equation \eqref{eq:radiative_diffe_equation} this translates to a condition on $F$ as

 which is not a typical boundary condition as the value at the lower boundary in momentum space is dependent on the solution in the whole high energy region.
 A closed-form expression for the solution can be found for the simpler problem of radially-uniform plasma parameters in a quasi-steady state in terms of a Bessel mode expansion\footnote{The same type of solution is still possible with a radially dependent diffusion coefficient, as the radial part of the problem forms a Sturm–Liouville problem, however the expansion would no longer be in terms of Bessel functions but rather the eigenfunctions of the transport term in question.}.
 The effective strength of the diffusion experienced by each Bessel mode is scaled by the square of its inverse radial length scale $k_i = b_i / a$, where $b_i$ is the $i$:th root of the zeroth Bessel function $J_0(x)$ \citep{abramowitz1948handbook}.
 The solution is,